TCW Group launches high dividend equities and global real estate funds

-NEW YORK (Reuters) - The TCW Group, a global asset management firm, said on Monday that it has launched two new funds, the TCW High Dividend Equities Fund and the TCW Global Real Estate Fund.
+NEW YORK, Dec 1 (Reuters) - The TCW Group, a global asset management firm, said on Monday that it has launched two new funds, the TCW High Dividend Equities Fund and the TCW Global Real Estate Fund.

 TCW Global Real Estate will invest in equity securities of real estate investment trusts and real estate companies, as well as shares of companies that provide real estate-related services, such as information technology or software firms.